shivangbelwariar96/HelloInterview/System Design Cheatsheet.markdown

 - **Scalability Estimates**: Supports ~100M daily active users, ~1B posts/day, and ~100K QPS for searches with Elasticsearch and Redis scaling.
 - **Latency/Throughput Targets**: Target <100ms for search results, <200ms for caching, and ~50K searches/sec processing.

+### 35. FB Post Search (we're not allowed to use a search engine like Elasticsearch or a pre-built full-text index (like Postgres Full-Text)):
+- To enable users to **search posts** by keyword efficiently, we'll create an inverted index.
+This index will map keywords to the IDs of the posts that contain them.
+When a new post is ingested, the Ingestion Service will tokenize its content into individual keywords and then append the post's ID to the list associated with each of these keywords in our inverted index.
+For fast lookups, we'll store this inverted index in Redis, leveraging its in-memory capabilities.
+When a user searches for a keyword, we can directly retrieve the list of matching post IDs from Redis and return the corresponding posts.
+This approach provides significantly faster search compared to querying an unindexed database.
+- To enable **sorting search results by recency or like count**, we'll maintain multiple indexes in Redis.
+For recency-based sorting, we'll use Redis lists.
+When a new post is created, its ID will be appended to the list associated with each of its keywords.
+For sorting by like count, we'll use Redis sorted sets.
+The score in the sorted set will represent the post's like count, and the value will be the post's ID.
+When a new post is created, its ID will be added to the sorted set for each of its keywords with an initial score of zero.
+When a like event occurs, we'll update the score of the corresponding post ID in the relevant sorted sets.
+This approach allows for efficient retrieval of results sorted by either criterion directly from the appropriate index.
+- To **handle the large volume of search requests**, we'll implement aggressive caching at the edge using a Content Delivery Network (CDN) like Cloudflare or CloudFront.
+We'll configure our /search endpoint to include cache-control headers, instructing the CDN to cache search results.
+When a user performs a search, their request will first hit a geographically close CDN node.
+If the result is cached, it will be served with very low latency.
+If it's a cache miss, the CDN will forward the request to our API gateway and search service as usual.
+Combined with our in-memory Redis search cache, the CDN will significantly reduce the load on our origin servers and improve response times for the majority of search queries, especially for popular and repeated searches, leveraging our non-personalized search requirement.
+- To **handle multi-keyword phrase** queries efficiently, we can implement bigrams (or shingles).
+During post ingestion, we'll create tokens for each consecutive pair of words (e.g., "Taylor Swift" becomes "Taylor Swift").
+These bigram tokens will also be indexed in our "Likes" and "Creation" Redis indexes, alongside single-word keywords.
+When a user searches for a phrase like "Taylor Swift", we can directly look up the bigram "Taylor Swift" in our indexes and retrieve the relevant post IDs, rather than performing an intersection of the results for "Taylor" and "Swift".
+While this increases the index size, it significantly speeds up phrase queries, a common search pattern.
+We might consider probabilistic methods to index only frequent bigrams to mitigate the size increase.
+- To address the **high volume of writes**, particularly for likes, we'll implement a two-stage architecture.
+For post creation, we'll use Kafka to buffer and distribute ingestion requests across multiple service instances, and we'll shard our Redis indexes by keyword to distribute the write load.
+For likes, instead of updating the index on every like, we'll only update the like count in our Redis "Likes" index when the count reaches specific milestones (e.g., powers of two).
+This significantly reduces write frequency, at the cost of the index being an approximation.
+To provide accurate, up-to-date like counts for sorting, when retrieving search results, we'll fetch a larger set of potential results from the approximate "Likes" index and then query a dedicated Like Service for the precise, current like counts for these posts before the final sorting and ranking.
+This two-stage approach balances write efficiency with read accuracy.
+- To **optimize storage**, we can implement a tiered approach.
+First, we'll cap the size of our inverted indexes (e.g., to 1k-10k post IDs per keyword), significantly reducing storage for common terms.
+Second, we'll identify rarely searched keywords based on usage analytics and move their corresponding indexes from our in-memory Redis to cheaper, less frequently accessed blob storage like S3 or R2.
+When a search query comes in, we'll first check Redis.
+If the keyword's index isn't found, we'll retrieve it from blob storage, incurring a slight latency penalty for these less common searches.
+This strategy balances query performance for popular terms with cost-effective storage for the vast majority of less frequently accessed data.

 ## Aggregation Systems
 These focus on processing and ranking high-cardinality data.